codetinkerhack/hello-world-war/README.md

     eb create training -s

-Below command will deploy application to a Prod env Production environment has a load balancer and autoscaling group.
-Most of the settings are default but can be changed to specify number of instances to support HA configuration, application update policy, sns topic to receive alarms, etc.
+Below command will deploy application to a Prod env Production environment has a load balancer and defines an autoscaling group.
+Most of the settings are default but can be customized to suit production environment requirements.
+Further customisations are possible such as: custom VPC, modify number of instances to support HA configuration, application update policy, sns topic to receive alarms, custom monitoring, etc.
-This can be achieved by providing extra configuraiotn in .ebextensions (http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/customize-containers.html) folder and/or by modifying .elasticbeanstalk/config.global.yml files
+Customizations can be achieved by providing extra configuration in .ebextensions (http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/customize-containers.html) folder and/or by modifying .elasticbeanstalk/config.global.yml files

     eb create prod